partrickJhonson/beef/Installation.md

 ## Prerequisites

 BeEF requires Ruby 2.5 (or newer).
-Refer to your operating system documentation for instructions to install the latest stable version of Ruby and Ruby-dev.
+Refer to your operating system documentation for instructions to install the latest stable version of Ruby and Ruby Developer Tools.

 ```bash
 Debian based systems